…and How to Paint Quicker

 Each ‘step’ in the colour string has the same jump in tone when you flick your eyes between them.

 You can download the above value scale and practice matching the tones with paint or pencil.

 Using nine values can be useful when first modelling form because you can use the darkest 3 tones for the darks, the lightest three for the highlights and the middle 3 as the halftones.

-In this portrait I worked on the basic 3 tone underpainting, it was on a raw umber and white ground, value 3 or 4.
+I worked on the basic 3 tone underpainting; it was on a raw umber and white ground, value 3 or 4.

-The dark shadow tone is pure burnt umber, this lies in the darkest 3 tones.
-This second stage I use Raw umber and Ivory black for the neutral dark gray and I also use flake white for the lights.
+The dark shadow tone is pure burnt umber; this lies in the darkest 3 tones.
+In this second stage, I use Raw umber and Ivory black for the neutral dark grey, and I also use flake white for the lights.

 I have found it saves me a lot of time in the later stages of colour if I take the time to make a complete value painting in grisaille first.

-The painting is still rough at this stage but I am now ready to start modelling the form knowing my tones are in the right ball park.
-Adjustments will be made, but this just gives a great starting point.
+The painting is still rough at this stage, but I am now ready to start modelling the form knowing my tones are in the right ballpark.
+Adjustments will be made, but this gives a great starting point.

-Using colour strings and experimenting with tonal shifts can help to give your paintings a variety in contrast whilst helping to create a harmonious painting.
+Using colour strings and experimenting with tonal shifts can give your paintings a variety in contrast while creating a harmonious painting.